 For the majority of jobs, the workday starts at nine and ends at four o’clock sharp – sometimes even at three if the employee has a family obligation or a dentist appointment, or if it’s a day ending in -dag.

 According to the Norwegian Labour Inspection Authority, employees are entitled to at least 11 continuous work-free hours within 24 hours and 35 continuous work-free hours within 7 days.
-Night shifts, Sundays and overtime are only allowed if absolutely necessary, and even then, this type of work is limited and compensated appropriately.

 Public holidays are generally treated the same as Sundays in that the majority of people have the day off and those who don’t, receive an increased wage.